rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### The Upgrade Process

 When changing Rails versions, it's best to move slowly, one minor version at a time, in order to make good use of the deprecation warnings.
 Rails version numbers are in the form Major.Minor.Patch.
-Major and Minor versions change the API which means you will probably need to change your code.
-Patch versions are just bug fixes that don't change the API.
+Major and Minor versions are allowed to make changes to the public API, so this may cause errors in your application.
+Patch versions only include bug fixes, and don't change any public API.

 The process should go as follows: